 The application process begins in January every academic year.
 To review what is needed to apply for Rome please visit our application process page.

 Please note it is a requirement that every student applying for Rome has a passport in hand by the application deadline.
-If your student does not have a passport they should apply during Winter Break to avoid being waitlisted for Rome.
+If your student does not have a passport they should apply ASAP to avoid being waitlisted for Rome.

 Students who are unsure about participating in the Rome Program, whether for financial, personal, or other reasons, may schedule an appointment with Mrs. Davies to discuss the decision and/or the options available.
 Any student who is considering attending should apply, since those who defer their application will definitely be placed on a waitlist.
 As course offerings in Rome are limited, it is important to organize one’s degree plan carefully if one intends to postpone the Rome semester.

 The admissions process for Rome involves careful consideration of a student’s academic progress, maturity, and overall fitness for the rigors of study abroad.
+Students must have reached 18 years of age prior to the departure date for the program to be eligible to participate.
 We look at overall GPA and especially the GPA the semester before Rome.
 Students must demonstrate their ability to carry five core courses heavily weighted in reading, while participating in mandatory and voluntary travel.
 Disciplinary records are also evaluated.
 It is the student’s responsibility to accurately inform the Rome Office of any judicial or disciplinary procedures in which he or she has been involved in the past, or in which he or she may have become involved at any time during the Rome orientation process.

 The semester prior to Rome participation there will be a series of mandatory orientation meetings for students.
 In order for parents to continue to be involved in the preparation and planning for Rome, our office will post information provided to students at our meetings on our orientation page.